ebinjosey/ebinjosey/README.md

 ###

-<p align="center">I'm a computer science student, diving deep into AI, software development, and startups.
-Instead of a traditional path, I'm spending this time learning by building, developing projects that challenge me, exploring new technologies, and working on innovative solutions.</p>
+<p align="center">I’m a computer science student with a passion for AI, software development, and startups.
+Rather than following a traditional path, I focus on learning through building.
+I tackle challenging projects, explore new technologies, and create solutions that push boundaries.
+I thrive on hands-on experience and real-world problem solving because that is how I grow the fastest.</p>

 ###